yasser-sobhy/RestConsumer/README.md

 # RestConsumer
-RestConsumer makes it very easy to write RESTful api consumers and to communicate with RESTful api servcies
+RestConsumer makes it very easy to write RESTful api consumers and to communicate with RESTful api servcies, see [QtSendGrid](https://github.com/yasser-sobhy/QtSendGrid)

 RestConsumer is a part of [Gurra](https://github.com/yasser-sobhy/Gurra) ui framework